jhlothamer/godot_game_state_saver_plugin/addons/game_state_saver/README.md

 ### Setting Up Game Objects
 For the game object you wish to save state for, add a GameStateHelper node as a child node.
 Then add all of the names of the properties you want to save to the Save Properties array.

-In the following example, the Player object's global_position and the value of a custom property called facing_direction are saved.
+In the following example, the Player object's global_position and a custom property called facing_direction are saved.

 <p align="center">
 <img src="./readme_images/game_state_helper_setup_example.png" />